ExyronProvider/FastCrystalsPlugin/README.md

  - Server version 1.20
  - Click <a href="https://github.com/ExyronProvider/FastCrystalsPlugin/releases/download/FastCrystalsPlugin/fast-crystals-plugin-1.20.jar">here</a> to download plugin for 1.20!

+For 1.20.2 minecraft version:
+- Java 17 and higher
+- Server version 1.20
+- Click <a href="https://github.com/ExyronProvider/FastCrystalsPlugin/releases/download/FastCrystalsPlugin/fast-crystals-plugin-1.20.2.jar">here</a> to download plugin for 1.20.2!
+-
 # Command presentation

 Messages are configurable in the file **/Exyron-FastCrystals/config.yml**